aris-mav/NMRInversions.jl/docs/src/functions.md

 functions in the NMRInversions package.

 !!! tip
-    From the julia command line, you can enter '?', followed by the name of any function, struct, or object you want to learn more about (try it!).
+    From the Julia command line, you can enter '?', followed by the name of any function, struct, or object you want to learn more about (try it!).
-    After typing `using NMRInversions` in the julia console, this feature will work for all the functions mentioned below.
+    After typing `using NMRInversions` in the Julia console, this feature will work for all the functions mentioned below.

 !!! info
-    In julia, function definitions look like this:
+    In Julia, function definitions look like this:
     ```
     foo(x, y, z ; a, b)
     ```